 During his lifetime, Shri Yogendra worked continuously to perpetuate the message that practicing yoga can help one to lead a healthy and independent life.
 He also believed that yoga can help us to attain self-knowledge and moral strength.
 He wanted to create a better society by ‘improving’ as many ordinary individuals.
 By ‘improved,’ he meant inner peace, responsibility for one’s health, ethical and moral understanding, and an expansion of consciousness.
 He also believed that to gain truly holistic and enduring health, one must improve all aspects of one’s life, such as diet, lifestyle, behavior, exercise, posture, recreation, attitude towards others, and life in general.

-Shri Yogendra continued to teach and write about yoga until he died in 1989.
+Shri continued to teach and write about yoga until he died in 1989.
 His path was less traveled, and he often faced ridicule and criticism but remained committed to his goal.
 His work has inspired generations of yogis and continues to influence the practice of yoga today.
+Now many people choose to follow the Shri Yogendra way to live.
+The more you know about him, the more you understand why!

 Who is Shri Yogendra?